-As a freelance social media manager there are a ton of things you need to run your business, and your clients social platforms professionally.
-And when you first start out as a freelancer that can seem really expensive.
+As a freelance social media manager, you need many things to professionally run your business and your client's social platforms.
+And when you first start your business, that can seem expensive.

-We noticed the same question popping up in The Hub recently ‘can I claim XYZ as expenses' and more often than not the answer was a big fat yes.
+We recently noticed the same question popping up in our community: ‘Can I claim XYZ as expenses?' and more often than not, the answer was a big fat yes.

 1. Keep things simple.

-3. You don't need software and it can in fact make it all too confusing, especially when using a software that's designed for Limited Companies.
+3. You don't need software, and it can, in fact, make it all too confusing, especially when using software that's designed for Limited Companies.
 A simple spreadsheet can work just as well.

 Profit is your annual income minus any business expenses.